Information and Requirements

 - CAP asks all group members to help out in any way possible with cooking and cleaning during your stay.

-- We ask for a $400/person participation fee, $50/person of which is due when the group leader submits the registration form.
-The reminaing $350/person is due prior to the group’s arrival.
+- We are seeking groups who see their service as part of a larger partnership with CAP.
+As a part of this partnership, we ask for a $400/person participation fee, $50/person of which is due when the group leader submits the registration form.
+The remaining $350/person is due 45 days in advance of the week that your group is scheduled along with your paperwork.

 - Groups will need to arrive late Sunday afternoon.
 You will need to plan on eating prior to your arrival, as dinner is not provided that evening.